dark0dave/mnkoverhaul/README.md

 ## Monk High Level Abilites by Kish

-This component was created by Kish for the Oversight mod (http://www.gibberlings3.net/oversight/) and ever-so-slightly modified by me for BG2EE compatability.
+This component was created by Kish for the Oversight mod (http://www.gibberlings3.net/oversight/) and ever-so-slightly modified by [prismo](https://forums.beamdog.com/profile/Prismo) for BG2EE compatability.
+And then again by [dark0dave](https:://github.com/dark0dave) adding some more features.

 "In unmodded Throne of Bhaal, monks have access to the same pool of High Level Abilities as fighters.
 This seems lame.
 This component will give monks their own set of High Level Abilities instead, most of which should be quite familiar to anyone who has played through Throne of Bhaal before.